outdoorbits/little-backup-box/README.md

 <h2>About</h2>
 This software turns a single-board computer into a versatile, pocket-sized backup solution.<br>
 Especially for digital photography, this is the solution for backing up images and media files on mass storage devices when traveling or at events.<br>
-Media content can be viewed and rated for the subsequent process at home.
+Media content can be viewed and rated for the subsequent process.

 <h2>NEWS</h2>
 <ul>